 - Use reinforced lawns – If you want space to park an extra car but it will only be used every so often by visitors, reinforced lawns are a good option.
 This gives you the option to keep a nice front lawn to provide some natural greenery to your garden and it allows water to be absorbed into the soil.
 By using a plastic mesh reinforcement, your lawn will be strong enough for cars to park on, and when they are not there you will have a nice front lawn.

 - Keep areas as flower beds – Depending on the shape and size of your garden, try to plan some areas that can be kept as flower beds if possible.
-This will help to keep your gardening looking like a garden and keep some much needed colour and leave some impermeable areas for water to drain.
+This will help to keep your garden looking like a garden and keep some much needed colour and leave some impermeable areas for water to drain.
 They will also keep an area natural which will be appreciated by bird, butterflies and other bugs and insects.

-- Introduce pots and hanging baskets – If space is an issue, try to keep some natural areas in you garden by adding some plants and hanging baskets.
+- Introduce pots and hanging baskets – If space is an issue, try to keep some natural areas in your garden by adding some plants and hanging baskets.
 Place them where they won’t be in the way of your parking and choose colourful pots with a variety of bright plants to add some much needed colour.
 Climbing plants up bare walls are also a handy way of keeping some greenery in your garden.

 We understand that turning front gardens into parking is a practical solution in many instances, but follow the tips above to help keep your front garden environmentally friendly while you are at it.
 Choose gravel over solid paving and in years to come with the increase in weather extremes, your garden can play a small but vital role in flood prevention in your area.
 Encourage all your neighbours to do the same, and suddenly everyone’s small changes can add up to make a noticeable difference.
 So, before you start covering your garden with tarmac, take a second thought and think about the importance of front gardens.
 Plan a front garden that can accommodate your parking needs as well as helping to look after the environment too.